 IH-4 visas are for children coming from a Convention country who will be adopted in the United States.
 IH-4 recipients do not automatically acquire U.S. citizenship, but are lawful permanent residents until the adoption is full and final.
 See our article on the Child Citizenship Act for more information.

-For more information on immigration Process for Adopting a child from a Hague Convention Country, please visit the following links:
+For more detailed information about immigration Process for Adopting a child from a Hague Convention Country, please visit on one of the following relevant links: